Mark Essex

-Mark James Robert Essex (August 12, 1949 – January 7, 1973) was an American serial sniper and black nationalist known as the "New Orleans Sniper" who killed a total of nine people, including five policemen, and wounded twelve others in two separate attacks in New Orleans on December 31, 1972, and January 7, 1973.
+Mark James Robert Essex (August 12, 1949 – January 7, 1973) was an American serial sniper and black nationalist known as the "New Orleans Sniper" who killed a total of nine people, including five police officers, and wounded twelve others, in two separate attacks in New Orleans on December 31, 1972, and January 7, 1973.
 Essex was killed by police in the second armed confrontation.

-Essex was a former member of a New York-based branch of the Black Panthers.
-He is strongly believed to have specifically sought to kill white people and police officers due to racism he had previously experienced while enlisted in the Navy.
-His increasingly extremist anti-police, black supremacist, and anti-white views are believed to have solidified following a November 1972 violent clash between Baton Rouge police officers and student civil rights demonstrators, during which two young black demonstrators were shot and killed.
+Essex is believed to have specifically sought to kill white people and police officers due to racism he had previously experienced while enlisted in the Navy.
+His increasingly extremist anti-police, black supremacist, and anti-white views are believed to have solidified following a November 1972 violent clash between Baton Rouge sheriff's deputies and student civil rights demonstrators, during which two young black demonstrators were shot and killed.

 Early life

-Mark James Robert Essex was born in Emporia, Kansas, the second of five children born to Mark Henry and Nellie (née Evans) Essex.
-He was raised in a close-knit and religious household.
+Mark James Robert Essex was born in Emporia, Kansas, on August 12, 1949.
+The second of five children born to Mark Henry and Nellie (née Evans) Essex, he was raised in a close-knit and religious household.
 His father was a foreman in a meat-packing plant and his mother counseled preschool-age children in a program for disadvantaged children.

-The community in which Essex was raised consisted of 19,000 people, and prided itself in a long tradition of racial harmony.
+Emporia, the community in which Essex was raised, consisted of 19,000 people and prided itself in a long tradition of racial harmony.
 As a child and adolescent, Essex had numerous friends of all races and seldom, if ever, encountered any form of racism.